- AUTHORITY, PURPOSE, JURISDICTION, AND APPLICATION

 a.

-Any complete application that has been submitted for approval, but upon which no final action has been taken by the appropriate decision-making body prior to the effective date of this Ordinance, shall be reviewed in accordance with the ordinance in effect on the date the application was deemed complete.
-If the applicant fails to comply with any applicable required period for submittal or other procedural requirements, the application shall expire and subsequent applications shall be subject to the requirements of this Ordinance.
+Any complete application that has been submitted for approval, but upon which no final action has been taken by the appropriate deciding body prior to the effective date of this ordinance, shall be reviewed in accordance with the ordinance in effect on the date the application was deemed complete.
+If the applicant fails to comply with any applicable required period for submittal or other procedural requirements, the application shall expire and subsequent applications shall be subject to the requirements of this ordinance.
 Any re-application for an expired project approval shall meet the standards in effect at the time of reapplication.

 b.